Origin of age-friendly city

 World Health Organization publications on age-friendly city

-The World Health Organization (WHO) has published four important publications relating to age-friendly city, including (i) a guide to introduce the origin of AFC concept and 8 domains and engage cities to become more age-friendly; (ii) a checklist to set out the essential features of an age-friendly city; (iii) the guidelines on core indicators to measure age-friendliness; and (iv) a report to give a global overview of the progress that cities and communities had made in the past decade towards becoming more age-friendly.
+The World Health Organization (WHO) has published five important publications relating to age-friendly city, including (i) a guide to provide the rationale and a practical, step-by-step approach for developing national programmes for age-friendly cities and communities; (ii) a guide to introduce the origin of AFC concept and 8 domains and engage cities to become more age-friendly; (iii) a checklist to set out the essential features of an age-friendly city; (iv) the guidelines on core indicators to measure age-friendliness; and (v) a report to give a global overview of the progress that cities and communities had made in the past decade towards becoming more age-friendly.

 Public forums on 8 domains of an age-friendly city